-Who To Whom What When Objective GM Operator Borrower (and Borrower to furnish to TDB) Reporting of SEA or SH allegations with four key data: Nature of thecase; Project-related (Y/N); and Age and/orsex (if available).
+Who To Whom What When Objective GM Operator Borrower (and Borrower to also furnish to designated TDB SEA-SH Focal Point or E&S Staff) Reporting of SEA or SH allegations with four key data: Nature of the case.
+Project-related (Y/N); and Age and/or sex (if available).
 Whether the survivor was referred to services.
 As soon as becomes known For Borrower to monitor response.
 For TDB to report to management in accordance with agreed processes.
-GBV Service Provider (contracted to project) Borrower and supervising Engineer Aggregate data on case load: Number of SEA or SH cases received/referred by the GM or via other referral processes, disaggregatedbyage and bysex; The number of cases open, and the average time they have been open; and The number of cases closed, and the average time they were open.
+(Contracted to Project, usually in the case of high and substantial SEA/SH risk) Borrower and Supervising Engineer Aggregate data on case load: Number of SEA or SH cases received/referred by the GM or via other referral processes, disaggregated by age and by sex; The number of cases open, and the average time they have been open; and The number of cases closed, and the average time they were open.
 Monthly To ensure accountability of GBV service provider particularly if financial support is being provided for survivor support.
-Supervising Engineer Borrower Status on the implementation of project's SEA/SH Prevention and Response Action Plan; TheagreedprojectSEA/SHindicators, e.g.: Successful implementation of agreed SEA/SH Prevention and Response Action Plan (Y/N); Number of training courses related to SEA/SH delivered; Percentage of workers that have signed a CoC; and/or Percentage of workers that have attended CoC training; That the project-related GM is functioning correctly for receiving and resolving complaints by community members, and that the staff reporting pathways are functioning correctly for receiving concerns about SEA incidents and/or reports of SH; The GM and all other reporting indicators are in place and monitored; and That an appropriate mechanism to resolve SEA/SH complaints is established and functional.
-Monthly supervising Engineer's duty to monitor day-to-day activities and implementation of project's CoC.
-Borrower Bank Project SEA/SH indicators; and GM and other reporting indicators (as supplied by the supervising Engineer) In accordance with project legal agreements Results Framework reporting. (as relevant for high-risk projects) Response Action Pl The functioning of an address and resolve The functioning of the functioning of the reporting mechanic Thefunctioning of the GM and any other staff reporting mechanisms, and the status of GM and other reporting indicators related to Yearly Part of overall duty of Borrower for high-risk projects
+Supervising Engineer Borrower Status on the implementation of project's SEA/SH Prevention and Response Action Plan; The agreed project SEA/SH indicators, e.g.: Successful implementation of agreed SEA/SH Prevention and Response Action Plan (Y/N); Number of training courses related to SEA/SH delivered; Percentage of workers that have signed a CoC; and/or Percentage of workers that have attended CoC training; That the project-related GM is functioning correctly for receiving and resolving complaints by community members, and that the staff reporting pathways are functioning correctly for receiving concerns about SEA incidents and/or reports of SH; The GM and all other reporting indicators are in place and monitored; and That an appropriate mechanism to resolve SEA/SH complaints is established and functional.
+Monthly Part of overall Supervising Engineer's duty to monitor day-to-day activities and implementation of project's CoC.

+Borrower Bank Project SEA/SH indicators; and GM and other reporting indicators (as supplied by the Supervising Engineer) In accordance with project legal agreements In accordance with the standard project Results Framework reporting.
+Third Party Monitor (as relevant for high- risk projects) Borrower The implementation of the SEA/SH Prevention and Response Action Plan; The functioning of an appropriate mechanism to address and resolve SEA/SH complaints; The functioning of the GBV service provider; and The functioning of the GM and any other staff reporting mechanisms, and the status of GM and other reporting indicators related to SEA/SH.
+Yearly Part of overall duty of Borrower for high-risk projects

-Aide Memoires: Aide Memoires should include the data provided by the borrower through the supervising Engineer as well as any information from the TPM.
+Aide Memoires: Aide Memoires should include the data provided by the borrower through the Supervising Engineer as well as any information from the TPM.